-Boris Maslov’s research centers on Archaic Greek poetry, imperial/Byzantine Greek and Old Russian literatures.
-Currently he is working on two book projects: one, entitled Pindar and the Emergence of the Literary, investigates the formation of the categories of authorship, poetic image, and literary genre in Archaic Greece; the other traces the history of panegyric and the ode from Pindar to Mandel’shtam.
-Prof. Maslov is also working on a series of studies on the afterlife of Ancient Greek sociopolitical and ethical vocabulary in Byzantium and among the Eastern Slavs.
-His broader research and teaching interests include historical, linguistic, and sociological approaches to poetics, comparative conceptual history, philology of cultural import, genre and narrative theory.
+Boris Maslov’s research centers on literary theory (particularly, its history in the 19th-20th centuries), Archaic Greek poetry and its reception, imperial/Byzantine Greek and Russian literatures.
+He is a founding member of the Historical Poetics Working Group.
+Currently he is working on a book that traces the history and afterlife of Ancient Greek ethical and sociopolitical vocabulary.
+His broader research and teaching interests include historical, linguistic, and sociological approaches to poetics, comparative conceptual history, genre and narrative theory.

 Pindar and the Emergence of Literature. Сambridge: Cambridge University Press, 2015.

 Persistent Forms: Explorations in Historical Poetics, co-edited with Ilya Kliger.
 New York: Fordham University Press (Series “Verbal Arts: Studies in Poetics”), 2015.

 “The genealogy of the Muses: an internal reconstruction of Archaic Greek metapoetics.”
 Forthcoming in American Journal of Philology 137.3 (2016)

 with Tatiana Nikitina.
 “Verse structure and literary tradition: Correlating rhyme and stress in the Onegin stanza.”
 Style 49.4 (2015): 439-469.